So there is this museum in my adopted city. It is the most classic of classic museums. You know what I’m talking about?

-- Walk through the museum as the struggling/starving artist looking for inspiration (you know, the one who only has enough money in the bank for one more cup of coffee and is saving it for the perfect moment in which coffee and genius will meet and produce within the masterpiece you’ve been struggling for since college).
+- Walk through the museum as the struggling/starving artist looking for inspiration (you know, the one who only has enough money in the bank for one more cup of coffee and is saving it for the perfect moment in which coffee and genius will meet and produce a masterpiece).

-- Walk through the museum as the rich woman who walks through art galleries because it is the only natural thing to do on a Monday afternoon.
+- Walk through the museum as the rich woman who walks through art galleries because it is the most natural sort of thing to do on a Monday afternoon.

 Guess what?
 I thoroughly enjoyed it.